Ngulu Marga Yulga Uriny - Games Trail

 All traditional Aboriginal and Torres Strait Islander games have been sourced from Yulunga: Traditional Indigenous Games (Australian Sports Commission, 2009) and used with the permission of the Australian Sports Commission.

-To create this resource, Ken Edwards with the assistance of Troy Meston reviewed almost every available account of Australian Aboriginal and Torres Strait Islander games from all parts of Australia.
+To create this resource, Ken Edwards with the assistance of Troy Meston reviewed almost every available account of games from Aboriginal and Torres Strait Islander people across all parts of Australia.